Tennis Clubs & Events in Ann Arbor, MI

 Which colleges in Ann Arbor have tennis programs? +

 The University of Michigan (NCAA Division I, Big Ten) sponsors both men's and women's tennis -- home matches at the Varsity Tennis Center on campus.
+Michigan women's tennis just captured its fourth straight Big Ten championship in 2026, and Michigan men's freshman Max Dahlin made Big Ten history as the first player ever to earn Big Ten Player of the Year and Freshman of the Year in the same season.
 Eastern Michigan University in Ypsilanti (NCAA Division I, Mid-American Conference) sponsors women's tennis only; EMU discontinued men's tennis in 2000.
-Some EMU women's home matches are hosted at The Chippewa Club in Ann Arbor.
+EMU women's home matches are hosted at The Chippewa Club in Ann Arbor.

 Are the clubs listed affiliated with Tennis Circuits®? +